The IMF's Extended Fund Facility (EFF)

 Lending rate.
 The lending rate is tied to the IMF’s market-related interest rate, known as the basic rate of charge, which is itself linked to the Special Drawing Rights (SDR) interest rate.
-Large loans carry a surcharge of 200 basis points, paid on the amount of credit outstanding above 300 percent of quota.
-If credit remains above 300 percent of quota after three years, this surcharge rises to 300 basis points, and is designed to discourage large and prolonged use of IMF resources.
+Currently the basic rate of charge amounts to the SDR interest rate plus 100 basis points.
+Large loans carry a surcharge of 200 basis points, paid on the amount of credit outstanding above 187.5 percent of quota.
+If credit remains above 187.5 percent of quota after 51 months, this surcharge rises to 300 basis points, and is designed to discourage large and prolonged use of IMF resources.

 Service charge .
 A service charge of 50 basis points is applied on each amount drawn.